-Easy-to-read medicine information about acitretin – what it is, how to take it safely and possible side effects.
-Acitretin is commonly called Novatretin.
+Acitretin is used to treat skin conditions such as psoriasis.
+Find out how to take it safely and possible side effects.
+Acitretin is also called Novatretin.

 What is acitretin?